ajpinedam/maui-wiki/FAQs.md

 Today, continue using Xamarin.Forms because MAUI won't be available until the preview of .NET 6 is released later this year

 ## What can we expect as far as performance improvements with .NET MAUI?
-[Slim Renderers](https://github.com/dotnet/maui/issues/28) will drastically improve performance and standardize renderers across platforms
+[Slim Renderers](https://github.com/dotnet/maui/issues/28) will bring performance improvements and standardize renderers across all platforms